‘All Creatures Great and Small’ EP on Emotional Season Finale & a Possible Mrs. Pumphrey Recast

 What has the U.S. response to the show been?
 Is it similar to what it was in the U.K.?

-Colin Callender: In many ways it has.
+Colin Callender: In many ways it has been.
 People have found it an escape from the messy world we’re living in right now.
 The impulse to bring the show back was obviously pre-COVID, but I felt that audiences both in America and in England were living in a very divided world and that there was something very assuring about revisiting a world of community and family and friendship.

 In the Christmas episode, I was surprised to see an older interracial couple in 1930s Yorkshire.
 You’ve said you based Anne Chapman, the Black woman, on the background of the actress who played her, Cleo Sylvestre.